 Certificate (Cert.) in Counselling (West Sussex Institute of HE)

-APSE Senior Accredited Pastoral Supervisor (Association of Pastoral Supervisors and Educators)
+APSE Senior Accredited Pastoral Supervisor (Association for Pastoral Supervision and Education)

 BACP Senior Accredited Counsellor/Psychotherapist (British Association for Counselling and Psychotherapy)

 BACP Senior Accredited Supervisor of Individuals (British Association for Counselling and Psychotherapy)